arp242/goatcounter/.github/CONTRIBUTING.markdown

   restart on recompile, and reload templates once they change (no restart required).

 - Tests can be run with `go test ./...`; nothing special needed.
+You can run tests against PostgreSQL (instead of SQLite) with `go test -tags=testpg ./...`

 - Run `go generate ./...` before committing; this will generate the `pack/pack.go` file, which contains all the static resources for production